LibraryCarpentry/lc-open-refine/setup.md

 ### Downloading the data

-You need to download [doaj-article-sample.csv](https://github.com/data-lessons/library-openrefine/raw/gh-pages/data/doaj-article-sample.csv) by right clicking on the link (NOTE Safari right click and select **download linked file**; Chrome and Firefox right click and select **save link as**).
+You need to download [doaj-article-sample.csv](https://github.com/data-lessons/library-openrefine/raw/gh-pages/data/doaj-article-sample.csv), which is a csv file that will open in a new browser tab.
+Be sure to right click or control click in order to save the file (NOTE Safari right click and select **download linked file**; Chrome and Firefox right click and select **save link as**).
 Make a note of the location you save the file to.
 [template]: {{ site.workshop_repo }}